aarondchu/work-sample/README.md

-<h3>This is a repository for samples of my code from a previous project</h3>
+<h2>This is a repository for samples of my code from a previous project</h2>

 In here you will find 2 folders:
 	-Mobile App contains files from the components I worked on for the mobile app built with React Native and Node.JS -Web App contains files from the components I worked on for the web app which was built with Typescript React and ADO.NET.

-The Mobile App folder contains one folder for NodeJS and one folder for React Native.
+<h3>The Mobile App folder contains one folder for NodeJS and one folder for React Native.</h3>

 The NodeJs folder contains the API endpoints for my mobile app built with Node.Js.
 API endpoint routing was accomplished using Express.JS.